Chukwunazaekpere/Chukwunazaekpere/README.md

 - 👋 Hi, I’m @Chukwunazaekpere; a fullstack and MERN-stack developer
 - 👀 I’m interested in ML, AI and data - science
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on; the afoer-mentiontioned interests above.
+- 💞️ I’m looking to collaborate on; the afore-mentiontioned interests above.
 - 📫 How to reach me: ceo.naza.tech@gmail.com

 <!---